SantoriniDave.com

 How Meltemi affects beaches

-• Mykonos: North-coast beaches like Ftelia, Panormos, and Agios Sostis can get blasted; south-coast beaches like Psarou, Platis Gialos, Ornos, and Paradise are usually more protected.
+• Mykonos: North-coast beaches like Ftelia, Panormos, and Agios Sostis can get blasted; south-coast beaches like Psarou, Platis Gialos, Ornos, and Paradise are more protected.

-• Naxos: Northern beaches like Amitis and Abram are more exposed; Agios Prokopios, Agia Anna, and often Plaka are better bets.
+• Naxos: Northern beaches like Amitis and Abram are more exposed; Agios Prokopios, Agia Anna, and Plaka are better bets.

 Pro tip: Check Windy.com the night before and again in the morning.
 On windy days, switch to a south-facing beach and keep an eye on ferry updates.